Seven Sisters (Moscow): History

 In April 1949, the winner of the Stalin Prize for 1948 was announced.
 All eight design teams received first and second class awards, according to their project status, regardless of their architectural value.
 At this stage, these were conceptual drafts; often one would be cancelled and others would be altered.

+The lack of experience in high-rise construction, the backwardness in technology and the low quality of civil engineering, coupled with the obligation of guaranteeing the buildings' longevity, led to the adoption of hugely massive and rigid foundations.
+Adopting American solutions was also largely out of reach.
+As a result, the structures became far heavier than American skyscrapers.

-All the buildings employed over-engineered steel frames with concrete ceilings and masonry infill, based on concrete slab foundations (in the case of the University building—7 meters thick).
+All the buildings employed steel frames with concrete ceilings and masonry infill, based on rigid concrete slab foundations (in the case of the university building—7 meters thick).
 Exterior ceramic tiles, panels up to 15 square meters, were secured with stainless steel anchors.
-The height of these buildings was not limited by political will, but by lack of technology and experience—the structures were far heavier than American skyscrapers.

 The effect of this project on real urban needs can be seen from these numbers: